 Students discover various marketing elements, including group pricing, tourism events, trade shows and referral systems.
 The importance of image and networking is also among the topics discussed.

 The BLS stated that most food services managers have less postsecondary education than a bachelor's degree.
 However, work experience is usually needed to qualify for this job.
-As seen in May 2010 figures from the BLS, a total of 186,830 food services managers were employed nationally and received an average annual wage of $52,220.
-The BLS estimated a five percent growth rate in employment of these managers from 2008-2018.
+As seen in May 2014 figures from the BLS, a total of 198,016 food services managers were employed nationally and received a median annual wage of $48,560.
+The BLS estimated little or no growth in employment rate of these managers from 2012-2022.

 Continuing Education Information